rachelszeto/Projects/README.md

 # Projects
-These are my group projects and individual projects that I helped worked on!
+These are my group projects and individual projects that I have worked on!
+These projects showcase my knowledge on different programming languages such as R, Python, and Tableau.